amirabenameur3/Tea-Cozy/README.md

 This project recreates a fictional tea shop website called **Tea Cozy**.

-The goal is to build a fully styled web page based on a design specification provided by Codecademy.
-The exercise focuses on practicing **HTML structure, CSS styling, and layout techniques using Flexbox**. :contentReference[oaicite:1]{index=1}
+The goal of this project is to build a fully styled web page based on a design specification provided by Codecademy.
+It focuses on practicing **HTML structure, CSS styling, and layout techniques using Flexbox**.

-The site presents a tea shop’s mission, featured teas, and store locations through a clean layout and imagery.
+The website showcases a fictional tea shop’s mission, featured teas, and store locations through a clean, structured, and visually engaging layout.

 ---